Upper Eyelid Surgery

 Before your surgery, set up a cozy spot at home where you can relax.
 Keep a few extra pillows ready to support your head, and have ice packs available to ease any swelling.
 Place everything you might need, like your medication, gauze, and ointment, within easy reach so you don’t have to get up too often.

-What happens during the procedure?
+What happens during upper eyelid surgery?

-During the procedure, Dr. Gino Vissers will make discreet incisions along the natural creases of the upper eyelids, ensuring that the scars will be hidden.
+Dr. Gino Vissers will make discreet incisions along the natural creases of the upper eyelids, ensuring that the scars will be hidden.
 Through these incisions, excess skin and fatty tissue are carefully excised.
 This precise surgical technique results in a more open and refreshed eye appearance, restoring a youthful contour to the upper eyelids.
 At the end of the surgery, the skin is closed with stitches.

 Upper eyelid correction can also be combined with other procedures, such as lower eyelid correction or brow lift, to achieve comprehensive facial rejuvenation.
 Dr. Gino Vissers will work closely with you to understand your unique aesthetic goals and develop a personalised treatment plan that best suits your needs.

-What to expect after upper eyelid surgery?
+Recovery after upper eyelid surgery

 Recovery after upper blepharoplasty typically involves a short downtime.
 Patients will need to take about a week off from work to rest and recover.
 Expect some swelling and bruising that will build over the first few days, then diminish, and slowly fade over the next 7-10 days.
 Dr. Gino Vissers may prescribe you some eye drops and/or ointment during this time for comfort.